-- 480 Hawaiians use the term "Kona Storm" to describe cold-season storms that typically form west of - 481 Hawaii and often bring damaging winds and heavy rain to the islands.
-The term "Kona" - 482 translates to "leeward", which in this region means the west side of the islands.
-They may have - 483 been first described in the scientific literature by Daingerfield (1921).
-Simpson (1952) states that - 484 Kona Storms possess "cold-core characteristics, with winds and rainfall amounts increasing with - 485 distance from the low-pressure center and reaching a maxima at a radius of 200 to 500 mi. - 486 However, with intensification, this cyclone may develop warm-core properties, with rainfall and wind profiles bearing a marked resemblance to those of the tropical cyclone."
-In general, 487

-- 488 Simpson's descriptions of the later stages of some Kona Storms are consistent with them being - 489 cyclops.
-But it should be noted that the term is routinely applied to cold-season storms that - 490 bring hazardous conditions to Hawaii regardless of whether they have developed warm cores. - 491 Here we focus on those that do, providing as a single example the Kona Storm of 19 December - 2010.
+Hawaiians use the term "Kona Storm" to describe cold-season storms that typically form west of Hawaii and often bring damaging winds and heavy rain to the islands.
+The term "Kona" translates to "leeward", which in this region means the west side of the islands.
+They may have been first described in the scientific literature by Daingerfield (1921).
+Simpson (1952) states that Kona Storms possess "cold-core characteristics, with winds and rainfall amounts increasing with distance from the low-pressure center and reaching a maxima at a radius of 200 to 500 mi.
+However, with intensification, this cyclone may develop warm-core properties, with rainfall and wind profiles bearing a marked resemblance to those of the tropical cyclone."
+In general, Simpson's descriptions of the later stages of some Kona Storms are consistent with their being cyclops.
+But it should be noted that the term is routinely applied to cold-season storms that bring hazardous conditions to Hawaii regardless of whether they have developed warm cores.
+Here we focus on those that do, providing as a single example the Kona Storm of 19 December 2010.
 A visible satellite image of this storm is shown in Figure 20.
-492

-494 Figure 20: Geostationary satellite visible image showing a Kona Storm at 00 GMT on 19 December 2010.
+Figure 20: Geostationary satellite visible image showing a Kona Storm at 00 GMT on 19 December 2010.
 The Kona Storm is the small-scale cyclone left of the major cloud mass.

-497 Figure 21: Sequence of 400 hPa geopotential height charts (km; (a)-(c)), 950 hPa geopotential heights (km; (d)-(f)), 498 and V{pm} ((g)-(i)) at 12:00 GMT on December 17th ((a), (d), (g)), December 18th ((b), (e), (h), and December 19th ((c),

-(f), (i)) 2010.
+Figure 21: Sequence of 400 hPa geopotential height charts (km; (a)-(c)), 950 hPa geopotential heights (km; (d)-(f)), and V{pm} ((g)-(i)) at 12:00 GMT on December 17th ((a), (d), (g)), December 18th ((b), (e), (h), and December 19th ((c), (f), (i)) 2010.
 The "L"s in ((g)-(i)) denote the positions of the 950 hPa cyclone center.
-From ERA-5 reanalysis.
+From ERA-5 reanalyses.

 As with all known cyclops, the December 2010 Kona Storm developed under a cold-core cutoff cyclone aloft, as shown in Figure 21.
 The upper-level cyclone had a long and illustrious history before December 18th, having meandered over a large swath of the central North Pacific.
 But beginning on December 17th, the cutoff cyclone made a decisive swing southward over waters with higher values of V{pm} .
-A broad surface cyclone was present underneath the cold pool aloft on all three days, but developed a tight inner core on the 19th as the cold pool slowly drifted over

-506 a region of higher potential intensity.
+A broad surface cyclone was present underneath the cold pool aloft on all three days, but developed a tight inner core on the 19th as the cold pool slowly drifted over a region of higher potential intensity.

-- 507 This Kona Storm developed in a region of modest climatological potential intensity that was, 508 however, substantially enhanced by the cutoff cyclone aloft.
-For example, on December 17th, 509 the conventional (unmodified) potential intensity at the position of the 950 hPa cyclone center 510 was about 55 ms-1, compared to the 75-80 ms-1 values of the modified potential intensity.
-One 511 can only speculate whether a surface flux-driven cyclone would have developed without the - 512 enhanced cooling associated with the cutoff cyclone aloft.
+This example of a Kona Storm developed in a region of modest climatological potential intensity that was, however, substantially enhanced by the cutoff cyclone aloft.
+For example, on December 17th, the convectional (unmodified) potential intensity at the position of the 950 hPa cyclone center was about 55 ms-1, compared to the 75-80 ms-1 values of the modified potential intensity.
+One can only speculate whether a surface flux-driven cyclone would have developed without the enhanced cooling associated with the cutoff cyclone aloft.

-- 514 Figure 22 shows the 950 hPa geopotential height field of another Kona Storm, that of March, - 515 1951.
-The storm, at that time, was classified by the Joint Typhoon Warning Center as a tropical - 516 cyclone, but the climatological potential intensity there at that time of year could not have - 517 supported any tropical cyclone.
-Figure 22c shows that substantial V{pm} was associated with a - 518 cutoff cyclone in the upper troposphere, making possible the existence of a cyclop.
+Figure 22 shows the 950 hPa geopotential height field of another Kona Storm, that of of March, 1951.
+The storm, at that time, was classified by the Joint Typhoon Warning Center as a tropical cyclone, but the climatological potential intensity there at that time of year could not have supported any tropical cyclone.
+Figure 22c shows that substantial V{pm} was associated with a cutoff cyclone in the upper troposphere, making possible the existence of an cyclop.

-520 Figure 22: Kona Cyclone of March, 1951.
-Fields are shown at 00 GMT on 26 March: a): 950 hPa geopotential height 521 (km), b): 400 hPa geopotential height (km), and c): V{pm} .
+Figure 22: Kona Cyclone of March, 1951.
+Fields are shown at 00 GMT on 26 March: a): 950 hPa geopotential height (km), b): 400 hPa geopotential height (km), and c): V{pm} .

-522 4.
-Variations on the Theme
+4. Variations on the Theme